-- A. A related case for purposes of Division 7 of these rules is a court case involving either of the parties or the minor children of the parties. - B. The parties must disclose the existence of any related case.
-A completed Family Law Notice re: Related Case (local mandatory form L-1120) must accompany every Family Law case-initiating pleading and any ex parte application.
+- D. A completed Confidential Party Identification and Notice of Related Case(s) must accompany every Family Law case-initiating pleading and any ex parte applications.
 The completed form and a blank form must be served on the respondent and a proof of service filed with the court.
-Respondent must file a completed form within 30 days after being served. - C. After the filing of the initial Family Law Notice re: Related Case, when either party becomes aware of additional case not previously disclosed as related, that party must file a new Family Law Notice re: Related Case with that case information.
+Respondent must file a completed form within 30 days after being served. - E. After filing of the initial Confidential Party Identification and Notice of Related Case(s), when either party becomes aware of additional cases and/or personal identification information, that party must file an updated Confidential Party Identification and Notice of Related Case(s) with that case information.

-(Adopted effective January 1, 2007; revised effective July 1, 2011)
+Rule 701.5 amended effective July 1, 2014; adopted effective January 1, 2007; revised effective July 1, 2011.

-Rule 701.6[NEW RULE] Privately Compensated Temporary Judge
+Rule 701.6 Privately Compensated Temporary Judge